Skip to main content

 Flow

-From here, you can define the conditions to evaluate, the required thresholds, and the action that will be executed if those conditions are met.
+Shows the flow diagram: the conditions to evaluate, the required thresholds, and the action that will be executed on the device if the parameters are met.

 Flow conditions

-These conditions allow triggering actions within the flow.
-All the conditions described below are compatible with the Windows operating system.
+Flow conditions allow you to define the criteria under which the automated actions will trigger.
+All conditions described below are compatible with devices operating with the Windows operating system.

 Existence of an ongoing process

-Periodically checks if there is a process running, at configurable intervals between 15 seconds and 5 minutes.
+Performs periodic evaluations to verify if a process is running, with adjustable intervals between 15 seconds and 5 minutes.

 Detected Windows event log record identifier